- Our Focus

 Innovation in sight

-Novartis Ophthalmology is reimagining the treatment and prevention of visual impairment and blindness.
-By working to push the boundaries of medicine and technology, we aim to develop life-changing gene therapies, next-generation pharmaceuticals, and transformative technologies for diseases and conditions spanning every area of eye disease, from the front to the back of the eye.
+Novartis is reimagining the treatment and prevention of visual impairment and blindness.
+We aim to develop life-changing pharmaceuticals and transformative technologies for diseases and conditions from front to back of the eye.

 We have pioneered treatments for many retinal diseases.
 Our focus areas include neovascular age-related macular degeneration (nAMD), which affects an estimated 20 to 25 million people worldwide and is a leading cause of severe vision loss, as well as diabetic macular edema (DME) and retinal vein occlusion (RVO).